 For me, not only writing but also teaching is a creative practice.
 In my writing classrooms students read compelling work from a wide range of writers—a variety of voices who have developed from diverse communities and employ contradictory writing techniques.
 We practice strategies for accessing the material that matters most and crafting and shaping that material to achieve a desired effect.
 My writing classes are vibrant and eclectic, and my students grow as writers and members of a writing community.

-- English 35A&B-001: Introduction to Writing Fiction (CRN 77031) and Intermediate Fiction Writing (CRN77034)
+- Introduction to and Intermediate Fiction Writing (ENGL 35A & ENGL 35B)

-- Interdisciplinary Studies 300-001: Social Justice Work Experience (CRN 78947)
+- Social Justice Work Experience (IDST 300)